pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 ## Create web app
 We now have a script that pings Stack Overflow and checks if there are new questions in xml feed.
-Now time to actually display results in a browser.
+It's time to actually display results in a browser.

 First we need a server that will server some static assets